 Chip and his wife, Darla, have recently retired in Abilene, Texas.
 They have five children and nine grandchildren.
-Southern Hills Church of Christ is their church home where Chip is involved in the singing ministry.
+Remington Ridge Church of Christ is their church home where Chip is involved in the singing ministry.

-After returning from the Air Force, Malcolm began teaching in the College of Business Administration at Abilene Christian University in 1991 where he currently holds the rank of professor of Human Resource Management.
+After returning from the Air Force in 1990 after 22 years of service, Malcolm began teaching in the College of Business Administration at Abilene Christian University as a professor of Human Resource Management.
+After 30 years, Malcom retired in 2019.
 He has traveled to China, France, Japan, Canada, Mexico and England to study international business and human resource management.
 His research has been intensively presented and published nationally and internationally.

 He provides volunteer consulting for a number of nonprofit organizations.

-Malcolm currently serves as an elder of the Hillcrest Church of Christ, Abilene, Texas
+Malcolm formerly served as an elder of the Hillcrest Church of Christ in Abilene, Texas.

 Jim received his education from Lipscomb University and Middle Tennessee State University.
 He began his work with Lipscomb University in May 1999 after having worked in Development with Herald of Truth ministries for eight years.
 Jim also served as pulpit minister for churches in Kentucky, South Carolina and Tennessee for 29 years.
-He currently serves as Chaplain for the Stone Rivers Manor and as Pulpit Minister of the Vultee church of Christ.
+He currently serves as Chaplain for the Stone Rivers Manor and retired in August of 2019 as the pulpit minister of the Vultee Church of Christ.
 He and his wife, Mary, live in Murfreesboro, Tenn.

-Wes Cunningham was been employed by the Sears Holdings Corporation for 41 years and has now retired.
+Board Chairman Wes Cunningham was employed by the Sears Holdings Corporation for 43 years and is now retired.

 Doug is currently serving as an elder at the Metro Church of Christ in Sterling Heights, Mich.
 This is the fourth congregation in which Doug has served as elder in the last 28 years.